clinical-meteor/cookbook/packages-we-love.md

 ## Recommended/Popular Community Packages

+Beyond the packages in the Clinical Meteor track, there are many other packages that have caught our eye over the years.
+Here are a few which we keep a watch on, and have been contemplating how they might fit into the Clinical Meteor project.

 | Package       | UI  | Contributor | Scaffold   |
 | ------------- | :----------------: |  :----------------: | :----------------: |
 | [gwendall:meteor-ui-hooks](https://github.com/gwendall/meteor-ui-hooks) | --- | ---  | --- |